-- The SSL/TLS configuration variables common to all of your applications can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 100 for details of the SSL/TLS configuration. - 2.
-Make sure that the orb_plugins variable in this configuration scope includes both the iiop_tls and the gsp plug-ins in the order shown. - Make sure that the binding:client_binding_list variable includes bindings with the csi interceptor.
-Your can use the value of the binding:client_binding_list shown here. - 4.
-Make sure that the binding:server_binding_list variable includes bindings with both the CSI and GSP interceptors.
-Your can use the value of the binding:server_binding_list shown here. - The SSL/TLS configuration variables specific to the CORBA client can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 100.
+- The SSL/TLS configuration variables common to all of your applications can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 66 for details of the SSL/TLS configuration. - 2.
+Make sure that the orb_plugins variable in this configuration scope includes both the iiop_tls and the gsp plug-ins in the order shown. - 3.
+Make sure that the binding:client_binding_list variable includes bindings with the csi interceptor.
+Your can use the value of the binding:client_binding_list shown here. - Make sure that the binding:server_binding_list variable includes bindings with both the CSI and GSP interceptors.
+Your can use the value of the binding:server_binding_list shown here. - The SSL/TLS configuration variables specific to the CORBA client can be placed here-see "Securing IIOP Communications with SSL/TLS" on page 66. - 6.
+This configuration setting specifies that the client supports sending username/password authentication data to a server. - The next three lines specify that the client uses the CSI principal sponsor to obtain the user's authentication data.
+With the configuration as shown, the user would be prompted to enter the username and password when the client application starts up.